docsforadobe/after-effects-plugin-guide/docs/effect-details/multi-frame-rendering-in-ae.rst

 * The ``sequence_data`` object is now const when read at Render time and should be accessed through the ``PF_EffectSequenceDataSuite`` interface.
 * Writing to ``seqeunce_data`` at render time is disabled by default and results will be undefined if ``sequence_data`` is attempted to be written to at render time.
 * If an effect must write to sequence_data at render time, it must set the ``PF_OutFlag2_MUTABLE_RENDER_SEQUENCE_DATA_SLOWER`` flag which will tell After Effects to allow writes to ``sequence_data`` but it will be at the expense of performance.
 The ``sequence_data`` object will be duplicated to each render thread when the render begins, and each render thread will have its own independent copy of ``sequence_data`` to manage for the lifetime of the render.
 For performance reasons, it is preferred that the :ref:`compute-cache` is utilized for writing any data required by the effect.
-* This new behavior will be enabled by default in After Effects beta builds starting in May 2021.
+* This new behavior will be enabled by default in After Effects beta builds starting in June 2021.

 ----